desh-woes/private-ai/#60DaysOfUdacity.md

 3. The first approach I worked on with @Arka is a NN regression model with linear neurons and a mean squared error loss function.
 From this I was able to learn how to use Pytorch beyond image datasets.
 I always had a fear for this.

 4. After this I started exploring gradient boosting algorithms.
 XGBoost in particular.
 This gave me a better performance but I look forward to optimizing over the coming days!
 Thanks to everyone who answered my questions today. @Ateniola Oluwatobi Victor, @Calincan Mircea Ioan, @Ankush Jain, @Ishan Arora, @Rana Tallal

+### Day 58:
+**Update** - 24/08/2019
+1. Today, I continued working on my linear regression model.
+I have been doing some little feature exploration and I have so far been able to increase the model's score bit by bit.
+I need to read up more on Ensemblers and weight decay to ensure I can optimize my model but so far I like that it is getting better at least.

+2. The end of the challenge is here but we still using pytorch and Neural nets!
+Big shoutout to @Arka and @Sumanyu Rosha for always answering my questions!